Scarygami/mirror-api/README.md

 - Google+ Sign-in, server-side flow (Web app)

 - Google App Engine for Web applications in general

+- Channel API for push notifications to the browser-based emulator

 - And how they all can work together